In this guide to Mallorca at Christmas, find out what to expect when visiting the island over the festive season.

 Ice Skating in Palma de Mallorca

-You can rent skates quite cheaply (prices for 2022 to be confirmed), but don’t forget to bring some gloves or you won’t be allowed to skate.
+A TOP TIP for ice skating in Mallorca: don’t forget to bring some gloves or you won’t be allowed to skate.

 If you do forget then gloves are available to purchase at the ice rink for a few Euros.